Peri/menopause and Weight Gain

 Current research suggests that any “diet” which is restricted in calories can result in weight loss…But during menopause what once worked for you may longer work.

 From reading this, you may be thinking that you can eat anything you like, as long as you are restricting calories…And in part, you could be right.
-But the thing is that although you may lose weight this way, there is so much more to food that just providing energy.
+But the thing is that although you may lose weight this way, there is so much more to food than just providing energy.

-Food provides information to every cell in your body, so the quality and the nutrient content of your food matters.
+Food provides information to every cell in your body, so the quality and the nutrient content of your food matter.
 It matters for your energy levels, how you age, your skin and bone health, your brain health in fact, the health of your whole body physically and mentally.